-- Identification: through materiality study, to identify sustainability risks that may impact the business.
-In 2023, we carried out a materiality study see information in "Double Materiality," in the "Who We Are" chapter. - Nonitoring: through mitigation actions (both existing and new initiatives) and quantitative monitoring indicators.
+- Night in the control of the control "Double Materiality," in the "Who We Are" chapter. - Monitoring: through mitigation actions (both existing and new initiatives) and quantitative monitoring indicators.

 Our Sustainability Policy (or ESG Policy) includes additional ESG-related guidelines and recommendations on risk management, as well as definitions about responsibilities (including the main internal bodies/departments involved) in our governance structure, in order to direct and monitor ESG-related activities.